 SurLaLune also references Bruno Bettelheim’s theory of how the human sister and the deer brother can be viewed as sides of personality.
 In his book The Uses of Enchantment, Bettelheim writes that ‘they represent the animal and spiritual sides of our personality, which become separated [in the story] but must be integrated for human happiness.’
 Bettelheim doesn’t state which way round he intends the roles to be, leaving them open to interpretation.
 The deer can represent the ‘animal’ part of us; the part which is wild, physical, and carefree, whereas the human sister is the seeing and thinking spirit.
 But these roles could also easily be reversed: The deer can be seen as spiritual for being innocent and close to nature, and the sister animalistic for choosing to live alone in the forest instead of seeking a way out to civilisation.

 Deer clearly have much impact on how we view natural spaces, and the stories which come out of them.
 When I fed the deer in Nara, it was the closest I had ever been to a wild animal.
 They were gentle and sweet, but simultaneously wary.
 Unlike domesticated animals, they kept their distance (except when I was holding the crackers!)
 When I approached them, they let me run my fingers over their backs and their ears, but they remained still and poised; ready to flee at any moment as much as they were willing to accept my affection.
 That magical, tenuous moment when they chose to stay and I was able to interact with them reminded me that, for all our stories about animals, the only way to understand them is to see them.
-Whether they truly are messengers of the gods or not, deer are creatures with flesh and blood and feelings – not just characters from folk tales.
+Whether they truly are messengers of the gods or not, deer are creatures with flesh, blood, and feelings – not just characters from folk tales.

 - Faery Folklorist – Fairy Women & Their Deer